 There are a lot of posts discussing repository implementations, unit of work and ASP.NET MVC.
-This post is an attempt to give you and answer which addresses all three issues.
+This post is an attempt to give you an answer which addresses all three issues.

 It’s much better to create repositories that are specific for an entity and it’s aggregate since it’s much easier to show intent.
 And you’ll also only create methods that you really need, YAGNI.

-Generic repositories also removes the whole idea with choosing an OR/M since you can’t use your favorite OR/Ms features.
+Generic repositories also remove the whole idea with choosing an OR/M since you can’t use your favorite OR/Ms features.

 Unit Of Work

 Most OR/Ms available do already implement the UoW pattern.
-You simply just need to create an interface and make and adapter (google Adapter pattern) implementation for your OR/M.
+You simply just need to create an interface and make an adapter (Google Adapter pattern) implementation for your OR/M.

 public interface IUnitOfWork : IDisposable